 When you’re redecorating your bathroom, one of the hard decisions is choosing the walls in your shower.
 This is because there are plenty of shower wall options out there.

 While it might be easy to just go for traditional tiling because it’s common in bathrooms, there could be a better option for you.
 So let’s look at the range of materials and finishes you can opt for, to help you decide which one is best.

 There are several factors that must be considered when you’re choosing your new shower walls.
 Some of the most important among these are that it must be waterproof, should be easy to clean, and must fit in with the rest of your bathroom décor.

-The following shower wall options are all waterproof but have different strengths and weaknesses beyond that.
+The following shower wall options are all waterproof but have different pros and cons beyond that.

 The simplest choice for shower walls is to paint them with a waterproof, bathroom safe paint of your choice.
 There are different types of paint that can be used in bathrooms including latex enamel, oil based enamel, and specialty bathroom paint.

 Most paints that are fit for use in bathrooms are at least semi-gloss, and the glossier the paint is, the more water resistant and the easier to clean it will be.

 Opting for painted walls in the shower means that you’ll have a range of colour options.
 There is a full spectrum of colours available just like with non-waterproof paints.
 However, painted walls do require more care and maintenance than other options to prevent them losing their water resistance over time.